Cybersecurity SaaS Companies in Dubai: Redefining Privileged Access for Modern Enterprises

 The Future of PAM in 2026 and Beyond

-As AI identities and autonomous workflows proliferate, privileged access will no longer be a simple policy control — it will be a strategic protective layer that prevents misuse at scale.
+As AI identities and autonomous workflows proliferate, privileged access will be a strategic protective layer.
 Research indicates that while most organizations recognize the importance of PAM, only a small fraction have implemented zero-trust JIT access fully.
-This highlights a massive opportunity for cybersecurity SaaS companies in Dubai to drive adoption.
+This highlights a massive opportunity for cybersecurity services in Dubai to drive adoption.

 Frequently Asked Questions